 You’ve got to get the pricing right from the get go.
 Lose money if you price too low, damage your chances of selling if you price too high.
-You’ve got to price your house within its legitimate value range if you’re going to attract the qualified right buyers.
-Your Realtor® can guide you to optimum, competitive pricing for your home.
+You’ve got to price your house exactly right if you’re going to attract the qualified right buyers.
+Your preferred real estate agent can assist you with pricing your home competitively.

-Give your property, not just the house, the best chance it has of making a powerful first impression.
-From curb appeal to the paint on the back fence, from cleanliness to thoughtfulness, the way your house looks, feels and smells directly impacts the way buyers feel about your property.
+Give your home the best chance it has of making a powerful first impression.
+From curb appeal to interior design, from cleanliness to thoughtfulness, the way your house looks and feels directly impacts the way buyers feel about your property.

 Remove excess, clear the clutter, and minimize your belongings.
 Depersonalize and neutralize by using generic colors and imagery in the decor.
 Clean from top to bottom and inside out.
 Paint and shampoo carpets if needed.
 Wash walls.
 Bleach sinks and toilets.
 Open the blinds to let in light.
 Mow the lawn and pull the weeds, trim the hedges and plant some flowers.
 Give your house the ability to flirt with buyers.